mhwood/prescribe_vec/README.md

 Author: Michael Wood

+:raised_hand: Note: this package is under construction and requires several updates before it is full operational.

 ## Package Purpose and Motivation
 Here, we design a flexible model package which is capable of prescribing model variables in any subset of the model domain e.g. along a vector (or "vec").